Symbolism of Numbers – an analysis by Dr Koosal Sen

 Curved line represents the energy of love;

-One is often just a vertical line it symbolizes the beginning of material evolution.
+One is often just a vertical line; it symbolises the beginning of material evolution.
 One is the pioneer of creation.

-Two is flora, the world of plants, life begins to grow Horizontal line indicates that plants are attached to earth & can’t move, the curved line on top shows that plants love earth.
+Two is flora, the world of plants, where life begins to grow.
+Horizontal line indicates that plants are attached to the earth & can’t move, the curved line on top shows that plants love the earth.

 Four is the cross of the two lines.
-It is the cross roads and the challenge of making the choice.
-It is between the animal instincts and next stage of enlightened being.
+It is the crossroads and the challenge of making the choice.
+It is between the animal instincts and the next stage of enlightened being.

 Read: Good Muhurtas for Auspicious Ceremony

-The horizontal line on top symbolizes that enlightened human is attached to the sky (spirit) the bottom curved line shows this human has love towards earth.
+The horizontal line on top symbolises that the enlightened human is attached to the sky (spirit), the bottom curved line shows that this human has love towards earth.

 Six is an angel.
-The spiraling line comes down from the sky, which means luster for creativity of arts.
+The spiralling line comes down from the sky, which means lustre for the creativity of the arts.

-Seven is the creative essence of divine attached to the sky (spiritual world) and materialized its creativity through a direct channel at a certain stage.
+Seven is the creative essence of the divine attached to the sky (spiritual world) and materialised its creativity through a direct channel at a certain stage.

-Eight is the divine power and power of infinity.
-It connects the spiritual world with materialistic world through curved lines.
+Eight is the divine power and the power of infinity.
+It connects the spiritual world with the material world through curved lines.

 Nine is the wisdom of higher consciousness.
-It’s a curved line of experience, wisdom & love spiraling towards the sky from earth.
+It’s a curved line of experience, wisdom & love spiralling towards the sky from earth.

 Prof. Dr. Koosal Sen